PowerDNS/pdns/CODING_GUIDELINES.md

 ### `alloca`

-The use of `alloca()` is forbidden in the code base as it is much too easy to smash the stack.
+The use of `alloca()` is forbidden in the code base because it is too easy to smash the stack.

 ## RAII

 Resource acquisition is initialization ([RAII](https://en.cppreference.com/w/cpp/language/raii)) is one of the fundamental concepts in C++.
 Resources are allocated during the construction of an object and destroyed when the object is itself destructed.
-It means that if an object is correctly designed, the resources associated with it can not survive its lifetime.
+It means that if an object is correctly designed, the resources associated with it cannot survive its lifetime.
+In other words, the resources associated with a correctly designed object are owned by the object and cannot outlive it.
-Since objects that are allocated on the stack (local variables in a function, for example) are automatically destroyed when a function is exited, be it by reaching the last line, calling return or throwing an exception, it makes it possible to ensure that resources are always properly destroyed by wrapping them into an object.
+Since stack-allocated objects, like local variables in a function, are automatically destroyed when a function exits, be it by reaching the last line, calling return or throwing an exception, it makes it possible to ensure that resources are always properly destroyed by wrapping them in an object.

 We describe the use of smart pointers, containers and other wrappers for that purpose below, but first a few words of caution.
-Resources stored in a object are only tied to this object if the constructor finished properly.
+Resources stored in a object are only tied to this object if the constructor executes fully and completes properly.
-If an exception is raised in the constructor body, the object is not created and therefore the destructor will not get called.
+If an exception is raised in the constructor's body, the object is not created and therefore the destructor will not be called.
-This means that if the object has non-object members holding resources, like naked file descriptors or naked pointers, they need to be explicitly released before raising the exception, otherwise they are lost.
+This means that if the object has non-object members holding resources, like raw file descriptors or raw C-style pointers, they need to be explicitly released before raising the exception, otherwise they are lost or leaked.

 ```C++
 class BadFileDescriptorWrapper